Meet Our Computing Team

 Computing at Christ Church is thought of in three strands: information technology, digital literacy and computer science.

 As children progress through the school, creativity is the dominant theme of their computing education.
 They will enjoy creating animation, image editing, game creation, coding, office processing, video editing and website design to name a few.
+The children understand how this can not only impact their computing knowledge in school but also enhance future prospects.

 Children begin their exploration of technology from FS2, where they are encouraged to use iPads to explore the world around them.